hooman650/BioModelChecker/Attractor Detection/Python/README.md

   sync, it is a one-to-one mapping.
 While in the case of async, it is a one-to-many mapping.
 - Example: '0000'>'0001','0010'

+### Authors
+- The implementation is done by Hooman Sedghamiz and Wenxiang Chen